anil-ganti/CC-climate-tech/README.md

 We will look at some key figures in the 2021, 2022, and 2023 IPPC reports to understand the physical science basis for why we need to act fast.

-**Key take-away:** Every 0.5 C that we can mitigate, is huge.
+**Key take-away:** Every 0.5 C that we can mitigate is huge.
 This should give us a sense of hope and motivate action. **This class is not for doomers!**

 **In-class activity / discussion:** Pick one figure from one of the IPCC reports that you want to discuss, or you found interesting and explain it.